 Age 5 - adult.
 I teach very beginners to advanced students.
 Some have gone on to get piano degrees and become teachers themselves.
 My students come in all types....quiet little girls to energetic teenage boys and everything in between!
 Every student is unique and that is what I love about teaching!

-Hearing all my students perform in the Spring Recitals (May 2019) and realizing all the amazing things each one had accomplished by preparing for this fun event!
+Hearing all my students perform in the Autumn Recitals and realizing all the amazing things each one had accomplished by preparing for this fun event!

 Look for a teacher that is excited about teaching and is always learning herself.
 A teacher that is patient and understands that each student is unique.
 A teacher willing to consider a student's personal goals and individual strengths.